Equality and Inclusion Office

 The Pennsylvania State Police (PSP) gives public notice of its policy to uphold and assure full compliance with the nondiscrimination requirements of Title VI of the Civil Rights Act of 1964 and related nondiscrimination authorities.
 Title VI and related nondiscrimination authorities stipulate that no person in the United States of America shall, on the grounds of race, color, national origin, sex, age, disability, income level or Limited English Proficiency, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal financial assistance.

-Any person who desires more information regarding the PSP’s Title VI Program can contact its Title VI Coordinator, Captain Mary Rogers, at the address noted below.
+Any person who desires more information regarding the PSP’s Title VI Program can contact its Title VI Coordinator, Captain Vincent D'Angelo, at the address noted below.
+A copy of the current plan is available.

 1800 Elmerton Avenue